Key Takeaways

 | Total time | ~28 min | ~10 min |

-The time saved isn't just in typing — it's in the entire editing loop that used to follow every single dictation session.
-That's the double work that smart voice typing finally kills off.
+The real time savings aren't in typing faster.
+Nonetheless, They're in cutting out the entire editing loop that used to follow every single dictation session.
+Moreover, That's the actual double work.
+And that's what smart voice typing finally fixes.

 And the baseline has shifted too.
 AssemblyAI's 2026 speech benchmarks show leading recognition systems now hit below 5% word error rate in conversational English.
 Three years ago, that wasn't close to true.